jaydeep3428/Fronted/README.md

 Task : BOOTSTRAP TASK

-Topic : Completed the Bootstrap Figma Task-05 with responsive and add some animations.
+Topic : Some Chenges in Bootstrap Figma Task-05.